 But it’s not necessarily those precise ingredients that make or break the drink.
 In fact, Tepper notes that the cocktail’s most important element is the temperature of those ingredients.
 Start with cold brandies.
 Prebatch the brandy blend and store it in the fridge prior to pouring.
 Meanwhile, house the cider in the fridge at around 38°F to 45°F.

 With regard to the spirit blend, Tepper explains that when chilled it has “a silky and almost weighted texture.”
 Consider the more viscous texture of vodka chilled in a freezer versus the spirit at room temperature.
 In addition to mouthfeel, the temperature of the alcohol is important because it affects the cocktail’s dilution.
 When you pour a room-temperature spirit on ice, the dilution process starts immediately and will lead to a more watered-down highball––a drink that, by nature, is watered-down alcohol.
 With chilled spirits, the ice will melt more slowly, yielding less dilution in the drink.

 To further prevent dilution, Tepper advocates for a frozen 12-ounce Collins glass.
 He suggests an ice spear, or two blocks, which should hit about 3 centimeters below the glass’ lip, for aesthetic reasons and so the ice doesn’t slide out and hit the imbiber’s nose or lips upon first sip.

-Pour the 3 brandies into a frozen Collins glass with ice, and stir for 5 seconds.
+Pour the 3 brandies into a chilled Collins glass with ice and stir for 5 seconds.

 Top with the cider.